neelthakor21/Healthy_Programmer/README.md

 --------------------

-## This python program healps programmers to stay healty life style
+## This python program healps programmers to live healty life style
 ______________________________________________________________________